red55/Zabbix/zbx-templates/zbx-windows/zbx-windows-mssql/README.md

 ZBX-WINDOWS-MSSQL
 =================

 This template use Zabbix agent to discover and manage SQL server.
-Support for multiply SQL instances.No SQL2000 support yet.
-Tested on SQL 2012 and SQL 2008.
+Support for multiply SQL instances.
+Tested on SQL 2012, 2008, 2000.
 Should work with SQL 2005 also.

 Items
 -----